 Instructions

-- If you’re making colored shells, add gel food coloring when the meringue reaches soft peaks.
+- If you’re making colored shells, add gel food coloring at soft peak stage.

-- Continue beating the egg whites on the same medium low speed until hard peaks form.
+- Continue beating the meringue at the same medium speed until hard peaks form.
 Visual cues: Meringue should ball up inside the whisk, and when you lift the whisk, the meringue should hold a pointy end and have sharp ribs.
-(See pictures above or watch this meringue video for more information.)

 - To make batter, sift almond flour mixture into the meringue.
 Using a silicone spatula, fold the dry ingredients into the meringue until fully incorporated.
 Then continue to fold the batter until it’s runny enough to draw a figure eight.
 To test, take a small amount of batter and drop it into the bowl.
 If the small peaks dissolve into the batter on its own in about 10 seconds, the batter is ready.
 If not, fold couple more times and test again.
 Be careful not to over-fold the batter.
 (TIP: Making french macarons is all about the technique.
 This is one of the most crucial step.
 Let me try to describe the folding motion as best as I can: run the spatula clockwise from the bottom, up around the sides and cut the batter in half.
 If you’re beginner macaron-baker, I suggest to count every fold.
 It takes roughly about 50 folds to reach the proper consistency.
 After 50 folds, start testing the batter, and continue testing after every couple folds.)